knwble/alx-system_engineering-devops/0x0E-web_stack_debugging_1/README.md

 You cannot use &&
 You cannot use wget
-You cannot execute your previous answer file (Do not include the name of the previous script in this one) service (init) must say that nginx is not running ← for real
+You cannot execute your previous answer file (Do not include the name of the previous script in this one) service (init) must say that nginx is not running ← for real.